Skip to content

 That’s a bit different, isn’t it?
 Well, no, not really.

 Outsourcing some of your business’s writing makes good sense, financially.
-If you struggle with it, then paying a copywriter for 3 hours of work, and having them produce something that would have taken you 3 days, is a good investment.
+If you struggle with it, then paying a copywriter for three hours of work, and having them produce something that would have taken you three days, is a good investment.
 Chances are, a professional copywriter will do a better job than you – after all, they have to be reasonably good, else they’d have gone out of business.
 And you’re a specialist at what you do, not necessarily a great writer.

 Most people don’t consider outsourcing their blogs and newsletters, because they figure that it’s their voice, their business, and therefore has to come from them.
 However, if they don’t actually have the time to write anything, then their voice is silent, so the point is somewhat moot.